1I/ʻOumuamua: Non-gravitational acceleration

 On 27 June 2018, astronomers reported a non-gravitational acceleration to ʻOumuamua's trajectory, potentially consistent with a push from solar radiation pressure.
 The resulting change in velocity during the period when it was near its closest approach to the Sun summed to about 17 meters per second.
 Initial speculation as to the cause of this acceleration pointed to the comet-like outgassing, whereby volatile substances inside the object evaporate as the Sun heats its surface.
 Although no such tail of gasses was observed following the object, researchers estimated that enough outgassing may have increased the object's speed without the gases being detectable.
-A critical re-assessment of the outgassing hypothesis argued that, instead of the observed stability of ʻOumuamua's spin, outgassing would have caused its spin to rapidly change due to its elongated shape, resulting in the object tearing apart.
+A critical reassessment of the outgassing hypothesis argued that, instead of the observed stability of ʻOumuamua's spin, outgassing would have caused its spin to rapidly change due to its elongated shape, resulting in the object tearing apart.

 Indications of origin

-Accounting for Vega's proper motion, it would have taken ʻOumuamua 600,000 years to reach the Solar System from Vega.
-But as a nearby star, Vega was not in the same part of the sky at that time.
-Astronomers calculate that one hundred years ago the object was 561 ± 0.6 AU from the Sun and traveling at 26.33 km/s with respect to the Sun.
+Accounting for Vega's proper motion, it would have taken ʻOumuamua 600,000 years to reach the Solar System from Vega, although it was not in the same part of the sky at that time.
+Astronomers calculate that 100 years ago the object was 561 ± 0.6 AU from the Sun and traveling at 26.33 km/s with respect to the Sun.
 This interstellar speed is very close to the mean motion of material in the Milky Way in the neighborhood of the Sun, also known as the local standard of rest (LSR), and especially close to the mean motion of a relatively close group of red dwarf stars.
 This velocity profile also indicates an extrasolar origin, but appears to rule out the closest dozen stars.
 In fact, the closeness of ʻOumuamua's velocity to the local standard of rest might mean that it has circulated the Milky Way several times and thus may have originated from an entirely different part of the galaxy.